 Provinces and Territories

 Each of Canada’s provinces and territories operates its own unique Provincial Nominee Program (PNP) designed to meet its economic and demographic needs.
-Program requirements and application procedures vary greatly between provinces, so interested applicants should consult each of the provinces in order to determine their eligibility.
+Program requirements and application procedures vary greatly between provinces, so interested applicants should consult each of the provinces to determine their eligibility.

-All PNP’s operate differently, so interested applicants must have their criteria assessed using the eligibility requirements for each individual program organized by each province.
+All PNP’s operate differently, so interested applicants must have their criteria assessed using the eligibility requirements for each program organized by each province.
 Follow the links above to view the requirements for PNP’s by province.

 Since all PNP’s are different, the process for applying varies depending on the program in question.
 Some PNP’s accept applications from qualified applicants at all times, so if you are qualified for the PNP you can submit whenever you are ready.
 Other PNP’s use a first-come, first-served system, where they keep the program closed for the majority of the year, only opening for a few hours at a time where they accept several hundred applications.
 Finally, some PNP’s invite foreign nationals to submit applications, either by selecting candidates directly from the Express Entry pool or by having interested individuals submit a formal Expression of Interest.